stylesuxx/amazon-bot/README.md

 ## constructor
 #### AmazonBot(tld, timeout = 5000)
->tld is the top level domain you want to use, timeout defaults to 5000 which is also the pahntomjs default
+>*tld* is the Amazon top level domain you want to use, *timeout* defaults to 5000 which is also the pahntomjs default

 ## Methods
 #### login(username, password)
->Login with username and password - Resolves when login succeeds.
+>Login with Amazon *username* and *password* - Resolves when login succeeds.

 #### logout()
 >Logout - Resolves when logout succeeds.